parijatparimal29/imageEncryption/README.md

 4. Image C can now be distributed to trusted parties
 5. Trusted party can decrypt image B from image C

+To follow how the algorithms work and how threats are defended, **final_demo.ipynb** shows the experiments performed to evaluate the algorithms.

 How to run:

 To encrypt an image into a placeholder image: